 Many of the casual chain restaurants that Americans know and love may be in serious trouble because of a so-called “restaurant recession” going on right now.

-TDn2K reported that 2016 was the industry’s worst year since the recession, but will 2017 be any better?
+TDn2K reported that 2016 was the industry’s worst year since the recession, but 2017 isn’t looking any better so far.

 That’s one reason why Clark does not want you to buy restaurant gift cards right now.